readysettech/docs-old/docs/guides/check-snapshotting.md

     - **Not Replicated:** The table has not been snapshotted by ReadySet.
 This can be because the table contains [unsupported data types](../reference/sql-support.md#data-types) or has been intentionally excluded from ReadySet replication (via the `--replication-tables` option).

 ## Track detailed progress

+!!! note

+    This method is not available on ReadySet Cloud, as ReadySet Cloud users do not have access to logs.

 To track the progress and estimated time remaining for each table, `grep` the ReadySet logs for `Snapshotting tables` (Postgres) or `taking database snapshot` (MySQL):